-- 1. All livestock in the 4-H auction must be owned by, and must have been exhibited at the current Lawrence County 4-H Fair, by the 4-H member selling it.
+- All livestock in the 4-H auction must be owned by, and must have been exhibited at the current Lawrence County 4-H Fair, by the 4-H member selling it.
 In the event the Lawrence County 4-H Council deems an animal to be shown for exhibition only (no placings or awards), the animal will be ineligible to sell. - 2.
 Each 4-H member of the swine, sheep, rabbit, broilers, goat, dairy veal, dairy beef, and beef projects will be allowed to sell only ONE animal in the auction. - 3.
 Any animal not meeting weight requirements for show will sell last in auction. - 4.
 Animals will be sold on the weight basis on the day of appraisal price. - 5.
 Sale order is determined by draw.
 Grand and Reserve Grand Champions may choose selling position. - 6.
 Consignment fee of \$12.50-Beef, \$12.50-Dairy Beef, \$10.50-Swine, \$10.50-Dairy Veal, \$10.50-Sheep, \$7.50-Goat, \$4.00-Broiler Pen, \$7.50-Rabbits, will be deducted from your check.
 This covers auction expense and advertising.
 An additional \$1.00 per head will be deducted on Beef and Dairy animals for Beef Promotion and Research Program.
 On Swine animals, the law requires the assessment be made at the first point of sale equal to .0040 percent of true market value of animal floor price times weight.
 An additional \$.005 per head will be assessed for Sheep - 7.
 No female stock will be allowed in auction.
 Exception for ewe lambs shown as market lambs. - 8.
 No livestock may be loaded until auction is over and release slip is obtained. - 9.
 Settlement for all livestock must be made through the auction committee.
 This committee will distribute all checks to 4-H members. - 10.
 Full responsibility of the animals sold will rest with the consignor (4-H Member).
 Consignor responsibilities include feed, water, care, and death loss up to floor value of their animal purchased until animals are loaded on a truck on Saturday night.
 At this time, responsibility passes to the purchaser. - 11.
 All animals entering ring must sell.
 All sales are final. - 12.
 Sale sequence will be on a rotating basis determined by Auction Committee. - 13.
 The 4-H Auction Committee shall settle all disputes.
 The Committee's decision shall be final. - 14.
 All auction animals must have their picture taken at the designated time to be eligible for the auction.
 (If you have not decided which animal to sell, you must take a picture of them all.
 The auction committee will pay for the picture of the animal selling and the exhibitor will be responsible for all other pictures.) - 15.
 Consignment sheets must be turned in to barn Auction Committee representative by advertised deadlines. - 16.
-4-H animals sold or purchased privately or offered for sale at public auction after the enrollment deadline and prior to the 4-H Fair shall not be eligible to show.
+4-H animals sold or purchased privately or offered for sale at public auction after the enrollment deadline and prior to the 4-H Fair shall not be eligible to show. - 17.
+A fee will apply for re-issuing auction checks due to loss, damage, or incorrect information.
+The fee must be paid before a new check is issued.